 Mind-Body Medicine focuses on the interactions among the physical body, thoughts, beliefs, and emotions as related to health.
 For the Goldens, mind-body medicine also required a successful interaction between physician and patient.

 Dr. Golden was a successful practitioner of diagnostics and treatment of heart conditions, but he was also recognized as an outstanding teacher of bedside manner.
 The “Walk and Talk” clinic that Lawrence Golden founded along with his wife, Nancy, a family therapist, also emphasized the importance of social support and spirituality in the recovery of patients from life threatening illnesses.

 The Golden Lecture series is similarly broad based to provide an opportunity to hear an outstanding lecturer speak on a topic enlightening to medical students, faculty, and the larger community.

-We are proud to announce the 2018 Golden Lectureship will be held on October 4, 2018 at 12pm, in room 2120B at the Jacobs School of Medicine and Biomedical Sciences.
-The title of the lecture is “Mood & Microbes: How gut microbiota influence mental health."
+We are proud to announce the 2019 Golden Lectureship will be held on Thursday, October 3, 2019 at 12pm, in room 2120B at the Jacobs School of Medicine and Biomedical Sciences.
+The title of the lecture is “Broken Heart Syndrome: Unraveling the Complexities of the Heart-Mind Connection."
 The lecture is free and open to the public.
 Our featured lecturer is Ilan S. Wittstein, MD, Assistant Professor of Medicine in the Division of Cardiology at the Johns Hopkins School of Medicine.
 Dr. Wittstein is also the Director of the Advanced Heart Failure training program and the Director of Johns Hopkins Cardiology International.

 In Feb.
 2005, his manuscript in the New England Journal